How To Do Your Best When You Aren’t Feeling The Best

 I can say that regardless of how good im not feeling, i’m doing the best i can.

-Can all the other empaths agree with me that the energy out there is really hard to deal with right now?
+Can all the other mamas and/or empathetic people out there agree with me that the energy out there is really hard to deal with right now?
 In general, i would say that i normally handle anxiety fairly well.
 This week, not so much.

-I’m sure its not just an empath thing, im really feeling for everyone else out there too.
+I’m sure its not just an empathetic thing or a mama thing right now, but i am really feeling for everyone else out there, too.

 We’ve all gotta be feeling the weirdness in the air by now.
 There is so much more than just the virus that we are left to worry about and its been really overwhelming figuring out how to process everything that’s going on in the world right now.

 There are so many emotions i have been feeling about it.